open-education-hub/methodology/chapters/use-deliver/self-study/reading/README.md

 Their difficulty should be in an appropriate way, starting from easy exercises and reaching the hard ones.
 At the end, some open-ended questions can be used to test the learner's knowledge and their understanding of the subject.

+## Lecture Notes

+Lecture notes can be used to summarize the content of the chapter and to provide a reference for the exercises.
+The slides used during the lectures are also useful for self-study as they can be read easily at any time.

 ## Quick Feedback

 After reading and solving drills, the learner should be able to get a quick feedback about their understanding of the subject.